onesentforth/changeableminds-afterdark-theme/content/_index.md

 My name is Jason West, and this is my blog.

-I'm working to make some connections between all of the subjects I've been studying: persuason, psychology, the Bible, religion, philosophy, science
+I'm working to make some connections between all of the subjects I've been studying: persuason, psychology, the Bible, religion, philosophy, science.